Borouge Data Protection Notice

 If you submit an application to us as a candidate for employment:

-(a) providing or marketing our products, including but not limited to any special events and promotions organised by Borouge;
+(a) for providing or marketing our products, including but not limited to any special events and promotions organised by Borouge;

-(b) conducting market research, analytics and surveys to enable Borouge to understand and determine customer preferences and demographics for us to offer you our products as well as marketing programmes; and/or
+(b) for conducting market research, analytics and surveys to enable Borouge to understand and determine customer preferences and demographics for us to offer you our products as well as marketing programmes; and/or

 7. Disclosure of personal data

 Depending on the products you require, we may also need to share your personal data with other companies, including our holding companies, the Abu Dhabi National Oil Company and Borealis AG, and their respective subsidiaries.
+Any transfer or sharing of your personal data with our holding companies, and/or related processing, will be carried out proportionally in accordance with the purposes stated in section 6.
+In this regard, please be assured that our holding companies implement an adequate, equivalent or comparable level of protection towards your personal data.

 (b) banks, financial institutions, credit card companies and their respective service providers;